Understanding the Normal Menstrual Cycle

 Having a period (menstruation) is a normal, healthy part of being a woman.
 It’s also part of the menstrual cycle, a process that makes it possible for women to become pregnant.

-It’s possible, though rare, for a woman to become pregnant during her period—especially if she has irregular cycles.
+It’s possible, though rare, for a woman to become pregnant during her period — especially if she has irregular cycles.
+A woman can become pregnant during irregular bleeding, which may not be a true period.

 An Egg Is Released